Fikerte-T/Fikerte-Portfolio/README.md

- Microverse-Student-Project-1
+#Microverse-Student-Project-1
 The purpose of this project is to create a personal portfolio website.
 It starts with choosing a template from Figma and work on the first page for the mobile version.
 Flexbox is mainly used to position content in their respective sections.
+The second phase of the project continues with adding work pages and about-me page.
+It is mainly done with Flexbos and CSS Grid.

 ![project-screenshot](https://github.com/Fikerte-T/Microverse-Student-Project-1/blob/add-homepage/home-page-mobile-version.png)
 ## Built With
-- HTML, CSS (With Flexbox)
+- HTML, CSS (With Flexbox, CSS Grid)
 - Githubflow, HTML&CSS Linter
 - .gitignore file